joaquinobed/TimeZoneCity/README.md

 ## Usage

-Get name of timezone from country code and longitude:
+Get name of timezone from country code, latitude and longitude:
 ```php
 use peterkahl\TimeZoneCity\TimeZoneCity;